jloiola/automart/README.md

 # Automart Code Challenge

+This repo contains part of a simple api for a fictional Japanese autoparts store.
+This api needs to keep track of customers, as well as vehicle makes and models, which it gets from a 3rd party API.

 ## User stories

 There are two user stories provided below.
 Please review each and implement them in the app.